SichangHe/curriculum_vitae/src/education/index.md

 ### Significant courses at DKU

-- COMPSCI 311 (Computer Network Architecture):
+- COMPSCI 311—Computer Network Architecture:
     - Asynchronous [TCP server and client][CS311], in Elixir.
     - Asynchronous [CLI shell app][UDPRIP] using the actor model with channels, in Rust.
-- STATS 401 (Data Acquisition and Visualization):
+- STATS 401—Data Acquisition and Visualization:
     [Poster in D3.js & Svelte & TypeScript][STATS401_final_proj].
-- COMPSCI 205 (Computer Organization and Programming) at Duke:
+- COMPSCI 205—Computer Organization and Programming, at Duke:
     - Binary search tree in MIPS assembly and ring buffer in C.
     - Fifth place in PizzaCalc length optimization competition (68 lines).
-- MATH 303 (ODE and Dynamical Systems):
+- MATH 303—ODE and Dynamical Systems:
     - Read a review paper on differential equations with 99 references.
-        Failed the group presentation talking about the paper.
+        Our group did poorly in the presentation talking about the paper.
     - Learned the necessity to start early in group works.
-- COMPSCI 201 (Introduction to Programming and Data Structures):
+- COMPSCI 201—Introduction to Programming and Data Structures:
     - First CS class.
     - Presented about prime finding and sorting algorithms, flowchart, and debugger.
     - Invited to be TA afterwards.
-- STATS 201 (Probability, Random Variables and Stochastic Processes):
+- STATS 201—Probability, Random Variables and Stochastic Processes:
     [PageRank DKU website with Scrapy & Numpy][STATS210_final_proj].

 ## Zhixin High School (2017 - 2020)